angular/material/docs/content/Theming/03_configuring_a_theme.md

 ## Configuring a theme

-By default your Angular Material application will use the default theme, a theme that is pre-configured with the following palettes for intention groups:
+By default your AngularJS Material application will use the default theme, a theme that is pre-configured with the following palettes for intention groups:

 - *primary* - indigo